bagcheap/AzureWebDev/README.md

    - **3.6.1.** After deployment, go to "App Services" and find your app.
    - **3.6.2.** Copy the **API URL** (e.g., `https://stockpriceapi.azurewebsites.net/api/stock/AAPL`).
    - **3.6.3.** Test the API in production to ensure it works just like it did locally.

 ---

-This completes the backend setup.
-Would you like to continue with **Step 4: Connecting the Front End to the Backend API** or focus more on any sub-step in Step 3?

-Here’s the detailed breakdown of **Step 4: Connecting the Front End to the Backend API**:

----